AideLua/AideLua/READNE_en.md

 Please not to change the repository directly in Github, because Github's repository is mirrored by Gitee。

 ## Introduction
-Aide Lua is a Lua editor relying on Aide<br>
+Aide Lua is a Lua editor relying on Aide
-Aide Lua allows you to enjoy advanced and rapid software development on mobile devices<br>
+Aide Lua allows you to enjoy advanced and rapid software development on mobile devices
-Aide Lua can help you transfer from Androlua+to AIDE and then to Android Studio=
+Aide Lua can help you transfer from Androlua+to AIDE and then to Android Studio

 ## Download